Petraeus, Kellogg, Harward: Could one of them replace Flynn?

 Retired Vice Admiral Robert Harward

-Giving him a boost is his role as former deputy commander of U.S. Central Command when it was headed by Gen. James Mattis, now the defense secretary, and bipartisan support he has received in the past.
+Putting him ahead of the competition is his experience as the former deputy commander of U.S. Central Command when it was led by Gen. James Mattis, now the defense secretary, and bipartisan support he received in the past.

 Harward spent almost 40 years in the Navy and was on President George W. Bush's National Security Council with experience in several Middle Eastern countries as well as Somalia and Bosnia.